American Indian Studies (AIST)

 Credit arranged

 An exploration of Native American architecture in North America, including ancient, historic, and contemporary buildings and settlements within their diverse social, cultural, and physical contexts.
 Additional assignments required for graduate credit.
-(Spring only)
+Typically Offered: Spring.

 Elders from neighboring tribes surrounding the University of Idaho will share a tribal epistemology that each tribe considers to be essential to an education of an adult.
 Such educational perspective may often be missing/misrepresented or misunderstood in current university pedagogy.
 This class will place an emphasis on contemporary indigenous voices.
 This course will have a subtopic heading to incorporate the possibility of having many neighboring tribes participate.
 Typically Offered: Fall.